lowlydba/dba-multitool/docs/sp_sizeoptimiser.md

 #### Sparse columns

 If [sparse columns](https://docs.microsoft.com/en-us/sql/relational-databases/tables/use-sparse-columns?view=sql-server-2017) is an available feature and a column reaches the [threshold percentage](https://docs.microsoft.com/en-us/sql/relational-databases/tables/use-sparse-columns?view=sql-server-2017#estimated-space-savings-by-data-type) of `NULL` values, significant space can be optimized by converting the column to a sparse column.
 Statistics are used to estimate the amount of `NULL` values so any suggestion should be validated before implementing this advice.

+# Contributing
+Missing a feature?
+Found a bug?
+Open an [issue](https://github.com/LowlyDBA/ExpressSQL/issues) to get some :heart:.

+# More
+Check out the other scripts in the [Express SQL Suite](https://expresssql.lowlydba.com/).